Weary Gazans have learned to expect the worst

-GAZA The defiance of Palestinians in war-struck Gaza bombards the senses in the city streets.
+GAZA, Nov 17 The defiance of Gaza's armed struggle bombards the senses in the city streets.

 Martial songs blare "Strike Tel Aviv!" from one of the few cars daring to chance the roads.